Using Jasmine with node

 Only runs specs that match the given string

-Stops execution of a spec after the first expectation failure when set to true
+Stops execution of the suite after the first expectation failure or other error

 --random=[true|false]